gautamkrishnar/unijson.php/README.md

 ### What is unijson.php
 Unijson.php will convert any existing MySQL database into JSON format.
 See an example below:

-Using unijson.php on the datiabase below
+Using unijson.php on the dataabase below

 | name | email | phno |
 |--------|--------|--------|